 |In the clouds 'Z view point'|

 Next we visited Kallathigiri Temple.
 At Kallathigiri, pilgrims love to witness a small temple that is sandwiched between the waterfalls and rocks.
 Being a quint essential Indian temple, it retain idols and stone sculptures of the predominant God and Goddesses that turns this place into a pilgrimage destination worth a visit.
-Here someone in group realized that he has got a leech stick to his tummy and the funniest discussion was “Leech trekked from top or bottom to reach to your tummy” :D. Our plaster boy donated lots of blood which scared everyone in the group, and after evening tea we came back to our home-stay for which everyone was waiting eagerly to check themselves because of leech attack.
+Here someone in group realized that he has got a leech stick to his tummy and the funniest discussion was “Leech trekked from top or bottom to reach to your tummy” :D. Our plaster boy donated lots of blood which scared everyone in the group, and after tea we rushed to our home-stay for which everyone was eagerly waiting to check themselves because of leech attack.
 After that everyone got fresh up, started with introduction, spending fun time discussing whole day trek moments and after having finger licking dinner everyone retired for the day.

 Day 2 Trek – Mullyanagiri

 Day two as planned started early.
 All packed their bags and started after saying bye to our hosts.
 We had our breakfast on the way itself while playing dum charades.
 Lets see next time how can you enact for Kismat Connection and Chandaal, the funniest part of acting Sant(h)osh would be cursing his Kismat on this. :D With fun on high we reached at a small village had tea and started checking for route to the base of the peak.
 We got mixed responses from the villagers.
 Few said not to go at this time, few said you can.
 We were in dilemma because after this trek we won’t be going to home stay to check where we got leech bite; we have to wait till we reach Bangalore.
 Finally we decided lets reach the base point and then decide.

 |Team 1 at Sarpadhari before start of Mullayangiri climb|